tuosuniversity/Vellum/Output/EN/Aware But Stuck/27_Unraveling_Reactions.md

 ## Article 2

-### SEO-Optimized Title: From Ancient Wisdom to Modern Minds: The Enduring Quest for Self-Mastery & Understanding Your Reactions
+### From Ancient Wisdom to Modern Minds: The Enduring Quest for Self-Mastery & Understanding Your Reactions

 **Article Body:**